 There are a few key things that make Stripe very similar to Square, which are worth noting up-front:

-The Stripe payment service also differs from Square in ways that might make it the best option for all-online businesses that either don’t wish to operate a brick-and-mortar store or simply haven’t gotten to that point in their business plan yet:
+The Stripe payment service also differs from Square in ways that might make it the best option for all-online businesses that either don’t wish to operate a brick-and-mortar store or simply haven’t gotten to that point in their business plan yet; It does not have the “reader” or capability to accept offline payments.

 Stripe charges 2.9 percent per transaction.
 The company also charges a flat, 30-cent fee for each transaction.
 You will find that Square will also charge the same rate for online payment processing.